adhawkins/wordle-solver/README.md

 The extension should now be installed.
 You may want to click on 'Details' for the extension, and enable 'Allow in Incognito' in order to be able to use the extension in an Incognito window (after completing each daily Wordle puzzle as normal).

-To use the extension, simply open the Wordle (or Wordle2) site.
-The extension's button should become enabled.
+To use the extension, simply open a supported Wordle site, the extension's button should become enabled.
 Clicking on the extension's button should automatically enter guesses into the puzzle until it is solved, or all guesses are used up.